 - Automation.
 Automating the data extraction process saves time and money.
 However, to completely automate your operation, you will have to bring in rotating proxies.
 We’ll address it more later on.

 - Efficiently handling information variations in the target components.
 The same components on web pages can contain different types of variations.
 Developing a script able to pull everything and efficiently store it is somewhat challenging.

 Scrapping e-commerce websites: the unique challenges

 E-commerce websites are notorious for anti-scraping technologies.
 To ensure the best shopping experience for their consumers, they implement various anti-scraping solutions.
-If you send too many requests in a short time interval or use the same IP address for scraping purposes, there is a chance that servers are going to detect the bots and block your IP.
+In web scraping, one of the most important parts is to mimic organic user behavior.
+If you send too many requests in a short time interval or use the same IP address for scraping purposes, or you forget to handle HTTP cookies, there is a chance that servers are going to detect the bots and block your IP.
 If you want to know more about how to avoid being blocked by a target server, check out our other blog posts.